 Tips for getting started

 - Remember that trends are fleeting.
 Have a plan to pivot if interest in your product wanes.
+A strong brand and store optimization will outlast any trend, so remember to focus on your competitive advantage.

 6. Curated products